LDonn32/pands-weekly-tasks/README.md

 I store the arguement as a variable called filename to call on later.
 I use the os.path.isfile() method to check if the file actually exists and is a file, that it is not a directory or invalid path.
 If it is not it will print out an error for the user.
 I call the function to count the number of 'e's in the file and then print out the results for the user.

 ```
+# Store arguement as a variable to call on later.
 filename = sys.argv[1]

-# Check if the path is a file
+# Check if the given file path is a valid file.
 if not os.path.isfile(filename):
     print(f"Error: '{filename}' is not a valid file.")
     sys.exit(1)

 # Call the function to count 'e's.
 number_of_es = count_e(filename)
+# Print out the results.
 print(f"The file '{filename}' contains {number_of_es} lowercase 'e' characters.")
 ```

 I use the name gaurd to make sure that main() only runs when this file is being used, and not when it's imported into another Python script.

 ```
-# Run the main function.
+# Run the main function using Name Gaurd.
 if __name__ == "__main__":
     main()
 ```